onehilltech/ember-cli-mdc/README.md

 Next Steps
 ----------

-See the `README.md` in each package for detailed usage and examples.
+See the `README.md` and `tests/dummy/app` in each package for detailed usage and examples.

 Additional Resources
 ====================